Comment on page

 When the Content Item is Available in the Public API, Workflows Define the Various Statuses of a Content Item, from Initial Status to Published Status,

 This documentation is based on the FoodCrunch use case.
-Please open the below link side by side to this page to understand the examples.
+Please open the link below alongside this page to understand the examples.

-A workflow defines the various statuses of a content item from the initial status to the Published status.
+A workflow defines the various statuses of a content item from initial status to published status.
 Workflows are typically used when contributors work together to create and publish content items and when they have different roles, such as Writer, Reviewer and Publisher.
 Workflows are very flexible and you can have an unlimited number of workflows per App.

-- A status is a unique name that represents the status of your content item and has a color to identify them in the user interface.
+- A Status is a unique name that represents the status of your content item and has a colour to identify it in the user interface.

-- A transition defines the next possible statuses of your content item.
-A transition defines the next status and can have an optional expression and roles.
+- A Transition defines upcoming statuses of your content item.
+A transition defines the next status and can have an optional expression and role/s.

-Workflows do not exist in older Squidex installations, but you can implement them with scripting.
+Workflows do not exist in older Squidex installations, but you can implement them using scripting.

-Do the following steps to create a new workflow
+Complete the following steps to create a new workflow:

 - 1.Go to your App (1).